ciferkey/ciferkey.github.com/_posts/2018-10-13-kpoi-kotlin-apache-poi.md

 * Focus the DSL on generating workbooks rather than parsing existing workbooks
 * POI provides multiple spreadsheet [implementations](https://poi.apache.org/components/spreadsheet/) with different version compatibility and performance characteristics.
 I wanted to build a single DSL for all for all the implementations that allows the underlying sheet type to be changed as needed.
-* It should provide defaults for common operations but allowing all defaults to be easily overridden.
+* It should provide defaults for common operations but allow the defaults to be easily overridden.
 For example you will not need to supply a row number when writing contiguous rows but you can set a specific row number if you wish.

 In order to build off Apache POI we need to understand the existing API.
-It is built of a hierarchy of concepts:
+It is built off a hierarchy of concepts:

 * You start off by creating a *Workbook*
 * You can create *Sheets* from a Workbook (these are the tabs you would see at the bottom in Excel).
 After creating you can set Sheet level configuration.